 Britain ordered 3.000 FALs for troop trials in late 1953.
 Similarly, the US ordered 3,000 FN FALs and 200 heavy barreled bipod equipped squad automatic versions for testing against the sole remaining US entry, the T44.
 The T44 was a vastly improved M1 Garand.

-The US requested certain minor modifications on their FALs, including a stripper clip guide built into the bolt cover to quickly recharge the magazine in the rifle.
-This feature later became standard on the Canadian C1 and C1A1 versions of the FAL.
+The US requested minor modifications on their FALs, including a stripper clip guide built into the bolt cover to quickly recharge the magazine in the rifle.
+This feature became standard on the FAL’s Canadian C1 and C1A1 versions.
 The US test FAL was designated the T48.

 High Standard manufactured 13 FALs to US specifications, including changing the metric to the inch pattern.